Toorongo Falls Reserve: History

-The area was an original border of two Aboriginal tribes.
-Wurundjeri who were to the west, and part of the Kulin Nation and the Braiakaulung, part of the Gunai Nation, who lived off the river flats of the Latrobe Valley.
-There is still evidence of Aboriginal heritage today, with many culturally significant sites being situated in the reserve.
+The area is close to a border of two Aboriginal tribes, but is not included within any Registered Aboriginal Party boundary.
+The Wurundjeri are to the west, and part of the Kulin nation and the Braiakaulung, part of the Gunai Nation, are to the east.
+There is purported evidence of Aboriginal heritage, with some culturally significant sites being situated in the reserve.